albertriu98/fluentbit-tests/README.md

     5. When the deployed app starts generatic logs, those are collected and sent to a new elasticsearch index.
 So from there using kibana we can explore the logs and create useful dashboards.

 Note: Files in /manifests/roles are related to giving permissions to Jenkins Agent service account to create any object in the cluster.
+Note 2: To pull/push code from git repository I have used deploy key, uploaedd public key to the repo, and save private key as an ssh key secret in jenkins.
+Then using sshagent plugin I can use the key in the piepline.
+For the Jenkins side, striictHostChecking has been disabled.

 Charts:
 - FLuentbit: https://fluent.github.io/helm-charts/fluent-bit